 Below are some tips for using induction pans and pots (and, to be frank with you, they apply to cookware as a whole) on a gas stove.

 Aluminum Coated With Non-Stick

 Most non-stick cookware is made of an aluminum cooking vessel sprayed with a PTFE coating.
-(This type of vessels are also known as “Teflon,” the brand name for the chemical PTFE, which belongs to the company that discovered it in the 1940s.)

 Non-stick pans and pots shouldn’t be heated to temperatures above 500°F, or their coating can get damaged.
 For the same reasons, you should never heat a non-stick pan empty and for longer than 15-20 seconds.